 Up to now, you made requests to Siri by speaking aloud.
 But a fresh iOS 11 feature lets you type instead of talk.
-To turn on the feature, go to Settings ➡ General ➡ Accessibility ➡ Siri, and then flip the Type to Siri switch so that green is showing.
+To turn on the feature, go to Settings General Accessibility Siri, and then flip the Type to Siri switch so that green is showing.

-After you enable the option, you still press down on the Home button (or the side of the iPhone X) to request Siri's help.
-But now instead of barking out a voice command, you type your question in the space provided, as shown in Figure 5-4, and then press Done.
+After you enable the option, you press down on the side button to request Siri's help.
+But now instead of barking out a voice command, you type your question in the space provided and then press Done.
 Siri will deliver information as before, even with her own voice.
 She just won't hear yours.